-Beginning with the 2010-11 school year, the U.S. Department of Education adopted a new graduation rate calculation.
-This calculation uses the number of first-time ninth graders from four years ago, plus incoming transfer students on the same schedule to graduate, minus students from this population who transferred out or left to enroll in a private school or home education divided into the number of standard diploma graduates from the same group.
-The resulting percentages are reported for 2010-11 through 2012-13 for students with disabilities and all students.
+The number of first-time ninth graders from four years ago, plus incoming transfer students on the same schedule to graduate, minus students from this population who transferred out or left to enroll in a private school or home education divided into the number of standard diploma graduates from the same group.
+The resulting percentages are reported for 2012-13 through 2014-15 for students with disabilities and all students.